 Motion = Stability

 Much like a bicycle in motion is more stable so too is a paddle board.
-So take your Carbon Fiber Paddle and get moving.
+So take your Carbon Fiber Paddle

 You should now be feeling a lot more confident on your Inflatable Stand Up Paddle Board and have started developing the body motions that will translate into effective paddle strokes.
 Just remember it’s OK to fall in.
 It’s a water sport and if you aren’t falling in you aren’t trying hard enough.
 Get wet!!
 Have fun!!
 It builds confidence and if you are still finding it a challenge maybe look at getting a more Stable Inflatable Paddle Board